 Ohio governor signs law allowing people to carry concealed weapons without permit

-CLEVELAND, Ohio (WOIO) - In 90 days, you won’t need a CCW permit or extensive training to carry a concealed gun in Ohio.
+CLEVELAND, Ohio (WOIO) - You won’t need a CCW permit or extensive training to carry a concealed gun in Ohio soon.

 Ohio Gov. Mike DeWine signed off on Senate Bill 215 on Monday night.

 “I am a Second Amendment supporter.
 I’m also a firearms safety advocate,” said Grant Pleasant, of Hudson.

 Pleasant has had his CCW for about six years and said the training that comes with their permit can be life-saving.

 He thinks this new law will help more lower-income Ohioans become gun owners because they don’t have to worry about the cost associated with getting a license to carry.